strampelligiovanni/StraKLIP/docs/source/quick_start.rst

 The `data.yaml` file host three major sections:

-    - target: this section host the information about the target that can be applied to all the soruces in the catalog as whole
+    - target: this section host the information about the target that can be applied to all the sources in the catalog as whole
-    - mvs_table: this section host the convection use by the provided imput catalog for each column
+    - mvs_table: this section host the convection use by the provided input catalog for each column
-    - unq_table: this section host the convection use by the provided imput catalog for each column
+    - unq_table: this section host the convection use by the provided input catalog for each column

 The `pipe.yaml` file host 13 major sections: